ICAP

 • Location: Online

-Through case studies and real-world examples, two experts from Columbia University will offer valuable insights into the efficacy, scalability, and cultural relevance of mental health interventions in different regions around the world.
-The webinar will explore current strategies being employed worldwide to address the complex challenges faced by individuals grappling with mental health issues — spanning psychotherapy and community-based initiatives — across diverse cultural and socio-economic contexts.
+Through case studies and real-world examples, two experts from Columbia University offered valuable insights into the efficacy, scalability, and cultural relevance of mental health interventions in different regions around the world.
+The webinar explored current strategies being employed worldwide to address the complex challenges faced by individuals grappling with mental health issues — spanning psychotherapy and community-based initiatives — across diverse cultural and socio-economic contexts.

 Presenters